Forien/foundryvtt-forien-easy-polls/README.md

 ## License

-Forien's Easy Polls is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Forien's Easy Polls is a module for Foundry VTT by Forien and is licensed under a MIT License.

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).